The Surrealistic World of Dora Maar

-The name Dora Maar (1907 - 1997) reminds most people of Picasso.
-But as well as being his muse and lover, she was also an ambitious and progressive artist.
+The name Dora Maar reminds most people of Pablo Picasso.
+But apart from being his muse and lover, she was first and foremost an ambitious and progressive artist.
 Before they had even met, she was already known as a Surrealist photographer and stood up for the left-wing ideals of the 1930s.
 Picasso painted her as a Weeping Woman, but as you will read, she was much more than that!

-Maar was destined to make a name for herself in the Surrealist art circles.
+Dora Maar (1907-1997) was destined to make a name for herself in the Surrealist art circles.
 Born Henriette Theodora Markovitch, the daughter of a French mother and a Croatian-born father, she met those who would found Surrealism during her studies.
-Maar studied art at various schools: the Central Union of Decorative Arts (already a progressive school where girls learned the decorative arts), the School of Photography and the School of Art in Paris (l'Ecole des Beaux Arts).
+Maar studied art at various schools: the Central Union of Decorative Arts (already a progressive school where girls learned decorative arts), the School of Photography and the School of Art in Paris (l’École des Beaux-Arts).
 It was there where she met Jacqueline Lamba, who would later marry André Breton, one of the co-founders of Surrealism.

 Despite this commercial element, the influence of Surrealism sneaked into Maar’s works.
 She liked to balance on the thin line between fantasy and reality, as you can see in her advertisement for a bottle of Pétrole Hahn hair oil.
 The bottle lies on its side, but instead of oil, out spills a tangle of long, wavy locks of hair.